postgres-ai/docs/docs/database-lab/6_cli_reference.md

 ---
-title: Client CLI Reference
+title: Database Lab Client CLI Reference (dblab)
 ---

 ## Description

-The Database Lab Command Line Interface is a tool to manage your Database Lab instance.
+The Database Lab Command Line Interface, `dblab`, is a tool that allows to work with Database Lab instances in console.
+This tool is also used to enable working with thin clones in CI/CD pipelines, to run automated tests on full-size databases copies.

 ## Installation